Manish200/Have-i-been-pwned/Readme.txt

   I have requested api from that site for doing this project.
 This    project helps in checking if you have an account that has been      compromised in a data breach.
 Like your email address etc.

-  In this project i have created a local node server which is named as index.js .
+  In this project i have created a local node server whichisnamedas index.js .

    # Running and installing.